How Arkestro Supercharged Developer Efficiency and Slashed Costs with Signadot

 Arkestro empowers organizations to tackle complex procurement challenges using predictive software powered by machine learning and behavioral science.
 Based in San Francisco, their 40-person engineering team drives innovation to deliver impactful solutions while reducing costs.

-“Our engineering culture at Arkestro focuses on holistic, customer-centric solutions that challenge norms and drive innovation.
-This approach ensures we deliver unrelenting quality while streamlining collaboration.” — Samantha Thibodeau, Engineering Manager, Arkestro
+As Samantha Thibodeau, Engineering Manager, described it, “Our engineering culture at Arkestro focuses on holistic, customer-centric solutions that challenge norms and drive innovation.
+This approach ensures we deliver unrelenting quality while streamlining collaboration.”

 The Problem: Testing at Scale